MohamDahALU/alu-scripting/README.md

-# This is a repository for the ALU BSE Frontend Web Development Course - Scripting.
+# This is a Scripting repository for the ALU BSE Courses:
+## Frontend Web Development.
+## Web Infrastructure

-## Student: Mohamed Dahab
+### Student: Mohamed Dahab